Website Builder vs WordPress: Which One Is for You?

 To summarize, here’s a breakdown of the costs of building a WordPress website:

 At the lower end, the upfront cost for creating a website using self-hosted WordPress is $10.98, and at the higher end, it can go from $178.98 for a website with a basic premium theme and plugin to over $1,000 for a more advanced WordPress website.

-The cost of ongoing maintenance for a WordPress website differs depending on how you scale your website.
+The cost of maintaining a WordPress website varies depending on how you scale your website.

 You may need to hire a third-party service to take care of security maintenance, SEO audit, or website design updates.
 While you can do this yourself, there’s an option to hire professional developers.
 The cost of doing so ranges from $200/month to $4,500/month.

 All in all, WordPress is considerably more expensive than a website builder.
 However, it is an excellent choice for people who know how to manage the CMS and want more control over their websites.